White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Introduction

-Nevertheless, we find that attention alone remains insufficient in case of FS-PCS.
-Ideally, the cross-attention module should be optimized such that the learnable prototypical tokens adaptively aggregate information from support features to form effective prototypes.
-However, this process fails due to a large distributional gap---not only between the prototypical tokens and the support point features, but also within the support features themselves, as illustrated in Fig.~\ref{fig_motivation}~(a).
-This misalignment prevents the prototypical tokens from capturing semantically meaningful relationships, and causes them to attend to only a few point, resulting in poor representation quality~\cite{kovaleva2019darkbert, dong2021attentionisnot, zhai2023attentionentropy, lee2024activating}.
-As shown in Fig.~\ref{fig_motivation}~(b), most tokens assign over half of their total attention weight to a single support point, underscoring a lack of compositional understanding over the support set.
+One may consider the attention mechanism \cite{vaswani2017attention} as a promising candidate, given its deterministic nature and demonstrated adaptability to prototype generation \cite{zhang2022feature, cheng2022masked, carion2020end, lee2025temporal}.
+Nevertheless, we find that attention alone remains insufficient in the case of FS-PCS.
+Ideally, the cross-attention module should be optimized such that the prototypical tokens adaptively aggregate information from support features to form representative prototypes.
+However, this process fails due to a large distributional gap between the prototypical tokens and the support point features, as shown in \cref{figs:1_motivation} (a).

+This misalignment prevents the prototypical tokens from establishing meaningful interactions across semantically correlated regions, causing attention to collapse onto a limited subset of features and consequently degrading representation quality as discussed in \cite{kovaleva2019darkbert, dong2021attentionisnot, zhai2023attentionentropy, lee2024activating}.
+Consistently, in \cref{figs:1_motivation} (b), most tokens allocate more than half of their total attention weight to an individual support point, indicating a lack of compositional understanding of the class.